Disease Guide ·Cushing's Disease ·2026

 2How is Cushing's disease diagnosed?

-Diagnosis is complex and often requires multiple tests.
-Screening blood work typically shows elevated liver enzymes (ALP) and elevated cholesterol.
-The ACTH stimulation test or low-dose dexamethasone suppression test confirms abnormal cortisol production.
-An abdominal ultrasound evaluates the adrenal glands — bilateral enlargement suggests pituitary-dependent, while a single enlarged gland suggests adrenal tumor.
-The total diagnostic process costs $500-$1,500.
+Blood work shows elevated ALP and cholesterol.
+ACTH stimulation or low-dose dexamethasone suppression confirms abnormal cortisol.
+Ultrasound evaluates adrenals - bilateral enlargement suggests pituitary-dependent; single enlarged gland suggests adrenal tumor.
+Total: $500-$1,500.

 3Can Cushing's disease be cured?